2013 - Photosynthese, Hortus Botanicus Amsterdam (Harde Cijfers)

 2006 - I have wanted for him, video installation at Caesuur Gallery, Middelburg

-Harde Cijfers (Solid Data) was made possible by a grant from the Dutch Foundation for Literature.
+Harde Cijfers (Facts & Figures) was made possible by a grant from the Dutch Foundation for Literature.

 The others did it (De anderen hebben het gedaan) was commissioned by nY, Flemish literary-cultural website and magazine.